Jewish humor: Humor about antisemitism

 And another example, a direct slice of galgenhumor (gallows humor):

-There is also humor originating in the United States, such as this joke:

 This one combines accusations of the lack of patriotism, and avarice:

 American Jewish humor

 A 2013 survey by the Pew Research Center found that 42 percent of American Jews rated humor as essential to their Jewish identity.

 About religion

 One common strain of Jewish humor examines the role of religion in contemporary life, often gently mocking the religious hypocrite.
 For example:

 Or, on differences between Orthodox, Conservative and Reform movements:

 In particular, Reform Jews may be lampooned for their rejection of traditional Jewish beliefs.
 An example, from one of Woody Allen's early stand-up routines:

 Jokes have been made about the shifting of gender roles (in the more traditional Orthodox movement, women marry at a young age and have many children, while the more liberal Conservative and Reform movements make gender roles more egalitarian, even ordaining women as Rabbis).
 The Reconstructionist movement was the first to ordain homosexuals, all of which leads to this joke:

-Often jokes revolve around the social practice of the Jewish religion:

-As with most ethnicities, jokes have often mocked Jewish accents—at times gently, and at others quite harshly.
-One of the kinder examples is:
+The following joke refers to Jewish congregational rivalry and splitting.